Patoche692/Nexus/README.md

 ## Features
-- Interactive camera with thin lens approximation: FOV, defocus blur
+- Interactive camera with thin lens approximation: FOV, defocus blur.
 - BVH:
    - Standard SAH-based BVH (BVH2) using binned building
    - Compressed-wide BVH (BVH8), see [Ylitie et al. 2017](https://research.nvidia.com/sites/default/files/publications/ylitie2017hpg-paper.pdf).
 BVH2 is collapsed into an 8-ary BVH.
 Nodes are compressed to 80 bytes to limit memory bandwidth on the GPU.
 Full efficiency is not used so far since I have not yet implemented wavefront path tracing.